 But they all agree working with Falmouth Launchpad to build their business is an exciting opportunity, especially when many of the previous cohorts have created and manage successful and profitable businesses.

 And they all have ambitious plans for the next five years of their business careers.
-With the backing of the Launchpad coaches, mentors and industry partners, the team plan major things for their 5 year plan:
+With the backing of the Launchpad coaches, mentors and industry partners, the team plan major things for their five year plan:

 James: I see us creating a company that works with the community in producing the highest of quality games, ensuring that our customers stay happy, whilst also maintaining great employee health by eliminating crunch culture, and promoting equal opportunities.